 - An unsuccessful attempt to jailbreak your iPhone

-- You activated recovery mode in an effort to solve another issue
+- You activated the recovery mode to solve another issue

-Why does iPhone Stuck in Recovery Mode on iOS 12.3/13 still crop up after the Fix?
+Why does iPhone Stick in Recovery Mode on iOS 12.3/13 still crop up after the Fix?

 So you can stop reading and explore the aforementioned solutions to fix the iPhone 5s stuck in recovery mode issue.
 But before you go, one thing you should know is that in most cases these solutions will not fix the iPhone stuck in recovery mode problem permanently.